 Deakin Central is a one-stop-shop, providing students with services and information regarding:

-Deakin International is the division responsible for leadership and coordination of the University's international activities.
+Deakin International, in conjunction with the Office of the Pro Vice-Chancellor (International), has responsibility in the University for leadership and coordination of the University's international activities.
 These include:

 Deakin International also provides relevant information for international students wishing to study in Australia, including information on: admission requirements (including English language requirements), pre-departure preparation, courses and fees, accommodation, study abroad programs, IELTS-testing and the Deakin University English Language Institute.